Gotta003/Matteo_Gottardelli_Intro_Parco_H1-2024-2025/README.md

 (5) **Global Work-Sharing**<br>
 (6) **Local Block-Based**<br>
 (7) **Global Block-Based**<br><br>
-This is a project done by Matteo Gottardelli which is the owner and responsible of any element in this repository.
+This is a project done by Matteo Gottardelli which is the owner and responsible of any element in this repository.<br><br>
 [Back to top](#table-of-contents)

 ---

 # Project Layout
 ```
 Matteo Gottardelli Project